Team East Sussex (TES) Terms of Reference

 - If appropriate, TES may also support non-SELEP funding opportunities, such as Government funding calls delivered through local authorities, by assisting in promotion, endorsing project prioritisation and providing letters of support to accompany bids.

 - TES does not have delegated authority to make decisions regarding the allocation of public funds.
-Formal democratic decision-making is achieved through the SELEP Accountability Board for SELEP funding programmes, or by our County/Borough/District authorities for non-SELEP funding programmes.
+Formal democratic decision-making is achieved through the SELEP Accountability Board for SELEP funding programmes, or by County/Borough/District authorities for non-SELEP funding programmes.
 TES may however make recommendations to the appropriate bodies on its priorities and on which projects/programmes it endorses.

 - In considering pipeline projects, project prioritisation and making recommendations to SELEP, TES adheres to the guidelines, policies and mandates set out in the SELEP Local Assurance Framework, and to the agreed principles of the specific funding calls.
 In making recommendations TES shall aim to reach consensus.
 Where a vote is required, the quorum and decision-making conditions in section 6 shall apply.